“Are you beach body ready?”

-I’m 57 years old but even when I was younger I always thought those Cosmo-type articles were annoying.
+I’m 66 years old and even when I was younger I always thought these Cosmo-type articles were annoying.
 I know this appeals to the desire to comfortably wear bathing suits, shorts, and sleeveless clothes.
 I get it.
 But fitness is for all season long, not just for summer.
 Wearing fewer clothes in hot weather can feel intimidating enough to those who already lack confidence with their bodies.

 I have an alternative.

 Instead of fretting about getting your beach body ready, how about making friends with your body all year long?
 Here are five promises to make to your body this summer… and to keep forever.

 1. I promise to speak to you kindly.

 Negative thoughts create stress in your body.
 Loving thoughts heal.
 When you catch yourself saying “I look awful” or “I hate my body,” simply notice, without judgment, and say to that thought, “OK, here I am again.”

 Take several deep breaths.
 With each inhalation, imagine breathing in loving energy from your Higher Power (or Wise Self, Spirit, God—whatever word you associate with a higher spiritual energy).
 With each exhalation, imagine releasing negativity from your body.
 Then say to your body, “I’m sorry for talking to you this way”.
 Forgive yourself and move on.
 Stay determined.
 Changing habits of thought take time.
 By creating a space of love, self-compassion, and forgiveness, the cycle of negativity wanes and eventually stops.